wolfvictorOSI/Edge-Data-Store-Docs/V1/SDS/Reading_Data_API.md

 **Parameters**
 ``string namespaceId``
-default or diagnostics
+The namespace; either default or diagnostics.

 ``string streamId``
-The stream identifier
+The stream identifier.

 ``string startIndex``
-Index bounding the beginning of the series of events to return
+Index bounding the beginning of the series of events to return.

 ``string endIndex``
-Index bounding the end of the series of events to return
+Index bounding the end of the series of events to return.

 ``int count``
 Optional maximum number of events to return.
 If `count` is specified, a `continuationToken` must also be specified.

 ``SdsBoundaryType boundaryType``
-Optional [SdsBoundaryType](xref:sdsReadingData#sdsboundaryType) specifies handling of events at or near the start and end indexes
+Optional [SdsBoundaryType](xref:sdsReadingData#sdsboundaryType) specifies handling of events at or near the start and end indexes.

 ``SdsBoundaryType startBoundaryType``
 Optional [SdsBoundaryType](xref:sdsReadingData#sdsboundaryType) specifies the first value in the result in relation to the start index.
 If `startBoundaryType` is specified, `endBoundaryType` must be specified.